elcobvg/svelte-bulma-forms/README.md

 For detailed information about the options, see the [Bulma documentation](https://bulma.io/documentation/form/).

+### Events
+Each input element emits a `change` event with its `value` on input change, which you can use in your app according to your needs.

 ### Custom input validation
 In addition to the built-in default input validation, you can supply your own validation rules and messages, like this: